 sourcing, qualifying, and transacting multi-stage venture investments as well as end-to-end M&A execution in Cybersecurity.
 Prior to Cisco, Prasad led multiple M&A transactions in large cap technology companies and was instrumental in EDS' \$14B sale to HP.
 Prasad earned an MBA from Indian School of Business (ISB) Hyderabad and held Corporate Finance and Advisory stints in Singapore and India.
+SURVIVAL GUIDE Janey Hoe is Vice President at Cisco Investments.
+Previously, she held multiple product management, technical marketing, and business development leadership Prasad Parthasarathi is Director & Global Head for Cybersecurity Investments and M&A at Cisco Investments.
+His team is responsible for

 Neetta Shetty is Senior Manager and Head of the Cybersecurity Portfolio Development for Cisco Investments.
 In her role, Neetta's primary focus is bringing external innovation from startups together with internal opportunities with Cisco's customers, partners, and business functions.
 As a leader, Neetta is committed to fostering a world-class GTM engine for portfolio companies, building lasting relationships, and keeping a lens on tomorrow's disruptive technologies.
 Neetta has spent over a decade at Cisco working across APJC and the United States in various business acceleration roles.
 Neetta is passionate about mentoring women in STEM through Black Girls Code and Cisco University Programs.
 Neetta holds a B.S.
-Degree in Computer Science from Pune University.
+Degree in Computer Science from Pune University. • CISCO investments